-Mill throughput for 2021 was 9.14 Mt at an average gold grade of 2.05 g/t with an average gold recovery of 94.2%, as compared to mill throughput in 2020 at 6.87 Mt at an average grade of 2.99 g/t Au, with an average recovery of 94.3%.
-Throughout 2021, Fekola's processing facilities continued to significantly outperform (following the successful completion of the Fekola mill expansion in September 2020) resulting in record annual throughput of 9.14 million tonnes for 2021, 18% above budget and 33% higher than 2020, and record quarterly throughput of 2.41 million tonnes in the fourth quarter of 2021, 23% above budget and 20% higher than the fourth quarter of 2020.
-The higher than budgeted mill throughput for 2021 was due to favourable ore fragmentation and hardness, as well as optimization of the grinding circuit.
-Based on the positive results noted throughout 2021, Fekola's annualized throughput rate is now expected to average approximately 9.0 Mtpa (over the long-term), based on an ore blend including fresh rock and oxide material (saprolite).
+Mill throughput for 2022 was 9.38 Mt at an average gold grade of 2.14 g/t Au with an average gold recovery of 92.9%, as compared to mill throughput in 2021 of 9.14 Mt at an average grade of 2.05 g/t Au, with an average recovery of 94.2%.
+Throughout 2022, Fekola's processing facilities continued to significantly outperform (following the successful completion of the Fekola mill expansion in September 2020) resulting in record annual throughput of 9.38 Mt for 2022 and recorded quarterly throughput of 2.47 Mt in the fourth quarter of 2021.
+The higher than budgeted mill throughput for 2022 was due to favourable ore fragmentation and hardness, as well as optimization of the grinding circuit.
+Fekola's annualized throughput rate is expected to average approximately 9.0 Mtpa (over the long-term), based on an ore blend including fresh rock and oxide material (saprolite).